 Main content starts here.

-Each summer, Tokyo's Edogawa City celebrates its rich tradition of goldfish-rearing, a practice that began in the late 1800s, with a festival that features over 20,000 fish.
+Each summer, Edogawa City in Tokyo celebrates its rich tradition of goldfish breeding, a practice that began in the late 1800s, with a festival that features over 20,000 fish.

-Try your hand at a kingyo sukui (goldfish scooping) tournament, where your goal is to scoop up as many goldfish as you can into a bowl of water–but without tearing a fragile scooper known as the poi.
-Also, if you are keen to start your own aquarium, you will benefit from consulting the experts who are on hand to dole out advice.
+Try your hand at a kingyo-sukui (goldfish scooping) tournament, where your goal is to scoop up as many goldfish as you can into a bowl of water–without tearing a paper scooper called a poi.
+If you want to start your own aquarium, feel free to ask on-hand experts for advice.

 The festival is typically held on the third weekend of July at Edogawa Municipal Gyosen Park, which is near Nishi-kasai Station on the Tokyo Metro Tozai Line and Funabori Station on the Toei Shinjuku Line.